 It really does go on and on.
 And as much as there are plenty of duties to keep you busy, there are the long stretches of time between tasks.
 The time where you need to entertain your little ones — but the truth is — nothing keeps their attention for more than 5 dang minutes.
 So, what do you do with them?

 In a lot of ways, it was like having triplets.
 There were days we could leave the house, but that always required either an assistant (spouse, friend, or relative) and a stroller, or I’d head out myself with the triple stroller (look at this thing, it was like pushing a train).
 Needless to say, getting out of the house was not an easy task, so we spent a lot of time at home.

 By the time my younger baby was crawling, my twins were full-fledged destructive toddlers.
 They could climb bookshelves, open cupboards, empty drawers, and get through any doors.
-They could even flush everything down a toilet at lightning speed.
+They could even flush things down a toilet at lightning speed.
 I figured out that certain things were absolutely necessary.

 (Keep in mind that at this age, kids are at all different levels of development.
 Please always monitor the things your kiddo is playing with and be cautious of choking.
 Use your judgment as to which activities are safe for your kiddo.)

 Be Ready To Play